 Admission is free for children under 18.

-Make free timeslot reservations to skip the line also for children and when bearing a museum pass or similar ticket that may require a further supplementary ticket that may be purchased once inside the building.
+Make free timeslot reservations to skip the line also for children.
 Visitors without timeslot reservations queue outside in all weathers if the museum is full.

-The opening hours of the Panorama exhibition are the same as for the main Pergamon Museum: daily from 10:00 to 18:00, closing at 20:00 on Thursdays.
+The opening hours of the Panorama exhibition are Tuesday to Sunday from 10:00 to 18:00.

 Transportation to Pergamonmuseum Das Panorama